globaledge-vinod/hello-jenkins/README.md

 # hello-jenkins
-My super sample app to test out Jenkins. hi changing some contents here. am checking wether the connection is proper or not
+My super sample app to test out Jenkins. hi changing some contents here. am checking wether the connection is proper or not1